University of Florida Homepage

 Proposal Submission

 Once you have attached the supporting documents to your completed webform, you will be prompted to forward your application package to your chair or director.
 When they receive your materials, they will be prompted to comment briefly on the disciplinary and departmental significance of your proposal.
-When their comments are complete, they will forward them, along with your other application materials, to Robin Schrieber in the CLAS Dean’s Office.
+When their comments are complete, they will forward them, along with your other application materials, to Jane Santos in the CLAS Dean’s Office.

-Chairs and directors have been asked to forward all proposals electronically to robinjs@ufl.edu by 4 p.m., Wednesday, November 15, 2023, so you will need to observe any earlier internal deadlines they set.
+Chairs and directors have been asked to forward all proposals electronically to jane.santos@ufl.edu by 4 p.m., Friday, November 15, 2024, so you will need to observe any earlier internal deadlines they set.

 Proposal Review